Nuitka/Nuitka-Action/README.md

-# Nuitka-Build-Executable-from-Python-Script
+# Python-Script-to-Executable

-This builds a stand-alone executable from a python script using [nuitka](https://github.com/Nuitka/Nuitka), the python compiler.
+This builds a stand-alone executable from a python script using the amazing [nuitka](https://github.com/Nuitka/Nuitka) python compiler.

 # Usage